benes-michl/frontend-devstack/readme.md

 # Beneš & Michl Frontend devstack

 Frontend devstack is the basis of every Beneš & Michl web agency project.
-This repository is used for frontend developers.
+This repository is used by frontend developers.
 This devstack is a public repository.
 Your project based on this devstack must be private.

 ## Used technologies